Skip to main content

 What is the definition of aggravated assault?

-Aggravated or felony assault usually is charged when a complainant has more serious injuries where the degree of injury reflects indifference towards human life.
+Aggravated or felony assault is usually charged when a complainant has more serious injuries where the degree of injury reflects indifference towards human life.

 What is the definition of assault with a deadly weapon?

-In the District of Columbia and many other jurisdictions, assault with a deadly weapon includes use of anything that could be considered a weapon meant to cause injury, which is usually guns and knives but can also include any object that can cause harm, including everyday objects like shoes, briefcases, and sticks
+In the District of Columbia and many other jurisdictions, assault with a deadly weapon includes the use of anything that could be considered a weapon meant to cause injury, which is usually guns and knives but can also include any object that can cause harm, including everyday objects like shoes, briefcases, and sticks.

 What is the definition of domestic violence?